Copyright 2017 Associated Press. All rights reserved. This material may not be published, broadcast, rewritten, or redistributed.

 Jennifer Barrett joined the staff of 88.5 WFDD in the summer of 2016.
 She hails from the Boston area, where she worked as a technical writer, search marketing associate, and, most recently, a teacher of English Language Learners.
-She received her B.A. in English from Mount Ida College, and is currently completing her M.A. in English at Wake Forest University.
+She received her B.A. in English from Mount Ida College and her M.A. in English from Wake Forest University.

 Sean Bueter joined WFDD in August 2015 as a reporter covering issues across the Piedmont Triad and beyond.

 Previously, Sean was a reporter, host and news director at WBOI in Fort Wayne, Ind., just a few hours from where he grew up.
 He also sorted Steve Inskeep’s mail as an intern at NPR in Washington, D.C.

 Sean has experience on a variety of beats, including race, wealth and poverty, economic development, and more.
 His work has appeared on NPR’s Morning Edition and All Things Considered, and APM’s Marketplace.

 Michael Burke hosted his first radio show at the age of nine – granted, it was in his basement, with a 45-rpm record changer, a tin can with holes for a mic and only ‘broadcast’ as far as the stairs, but the die was cast.
 Raised in Delaware, Michael worked at a local radio station in high school, then became a journalist and broadcaster in the US Navy.
 Over a career spanning more than two decades, Michael worked in radio and television in Greece, Italy, Midway Island, and numerous ships, including the battleship Wisconsin during Desert Storm.

 Bethany joined the staff of WFDD in the fall of 2012.
 She received her B.A. and M.A. in English Literature from Wake Forest University and focused on Anglo-Irish writing.